jeneesmith1/Udacity-Data-Structures/P0/README.md

 are three additional lines that would need to be processed and run with an additional item added to the dataset.

+In this case, I needed to use Python's sorted algorithm, which uses timsort, and has O(NlogN).
+I think the worst-case complexity of this would be O(n) for large datasets, and O(nlogN) for smaller ones since the O(n) runtime of my dataset would grow linearly as more items were added, but the O(nlogn) would grow pseduo-linearly and eventually be more efficient.

 ## Task 3

 For Task 3, we were asked to find phone records and to calculate a percentage of calls called by records